Tobacco Treatment Guide: For Patients and Their Families

 • I want to see my children and grandchildren grow up.

-• I want to reduce my family’s worry about my health.
+• I want my family to worry less about my health.

-Everyone can benefit from quitting smoking regardless of how long you’ve been smoking for.
+Everyone can benefit from quitting smoking no matter how long you’ve been smoking.
 Here are some of the health benefits you’ll experience starting from 20 minutes after quitting.

 Health benefits